LoganJF/hormonaltuning/README.md

 Quick start
 -----------

-hormonaltuning will be able to be installed using pip [~March 2025]:
+hormonaltuning will be able to be installed using pip [~July 2025]:

     $ pip install hormonaltuning